fkolar/RouterInitProblemNG412/README.md

 in the App component it has provider.
 This initializer must has been called even before Router setup.

+**Expected Behavior***

+I expect as Angular 4.1.0 inits this App it will try first:
+* Load AppModule and its imports
+  * setup Router
+  * Provide Services from Imported Core Module
+  * Setup Test App Module
+    * Test App Module init imported Modules
+        * executes Initialized from Feature module and since provider for Router has been already defined in AppModule I can inject Router into RoutingService

 ```
 ERROR TypeError: Cannot read property 'routerState' of undefined